Canine hip dysplasia: Symptoms

 Affected dogs can show clinical signs as early as seven months of age, but most do not until one to two years of age.
 In part this is because the underlying hip problem may be mild or severe, worsening or stable, and the body may be more or less able to keep the joint in repair well enough to cope.

 Diagnosis

 Hip dysplasia is diagnosed with radiographs of the pelvis.
-There are several standardized systems for categorising dysplasia, set out by reputable bodies.
-The most widely used systems include the following:

-Orthopedic Foundation for Animals (OFA)

-Radiographs can be sent to OFA for grading and certification.
-This system rates a dog's hip joint on a seven-point scoring system.
-The test relies on interpretation of a radiograph of the dog's hips, which are then assigned a score by three independent radiologists: Excellent, Good, Fair, Borderline, Mild, Moderate and Severe.

-PennHIP

-PennHIP requires the dog to be anesthetized.
-Three radiographs are taken to measure the hip joint laxity.
-A score between 0-1 is assigned, with 0 being very tight hips and 1 being very loose.
-The score is based on a measurement of the hip's distraction index (DI).
-The distraction index is an indication of the "percent out of joint" that the femoral head is displaced from the acetabulum.
-For example, a DI of 0.15 means that the head of the femur is 15% out of joint.

-British Veterinary Association (BVA)

-Each hip joint is assessed by a BVA panel of experts that assign points based on nine aspects of the joint.
-The degree to which a dog is affected by hip dysplasia is represented by a score given to each hip.
-Scores for each hip are added together to get an overall hip score.
-Score ranges from zero to 106 (zero to 53 for each hip), with a score of zero representing the least degree of hip dysplasia and 53 representing the most.

 It is also common to X-ray the spine and legs, as well as the hips, since soft tissues can be affected by the extra strain of a dysplastic hip, or there may be other undetected factors such as neurological issues (e.g. nerve damage) involved.

 Other conditions with similar symptoms

 The following conditions can give symptoms very similar to hip dysplasia, and should be ruled out during diagnosis: